 The degree of richness of a medium is dependent upon four factors:

 Synchronous interactional media is richer than asynchronous non-interactional media.

 (the more cues such as sight, sound and touch the richer the media),

 The greater variety of words, signs, and symbols the richer the media), and

-The greater humanisation through warmth and sensitivity, and personalisation through differentiation for the receiver, the richer the media).
+The greater humanization through warmth and sensitivity, and personalization through differentiation for the receiver, the richer the media).

 Examples of Rich Media